Puddinglord/micro-ldap/README.md

 - `mongoDatabaseInformation.ruleSet`
   - A boolean value that tells the service if you are using the default password ruleset or are using a custom one.
 If you change anything in the password rules please update this to the value of `"custom"`.

+After all that configuration is done we can actually start the service.
+Please refer to the section below on how to start the service.
+Right now though we will go into how the service will let you know when someone has an expired password.

+Currently the tracked collection will have a field called "expired".
+When a user is first added to the tracked collection that field is set to false.
+Once then service runs for the first time, if it see's anyone is past their expiration date then it will mark that field as "true".

+Right now it's up to the developer (*cough cough* meaning you) to read this field when a user tries to login.
+If the field is true then you can give them a change password prompt or whatever you want really.

 ## Starting the Service

 As noted in the configuration options there is a value called `serviceInterval`.
 When you have configured the service to your liking and are ready to have it do all the dirty work just call `microLDAP.start()`.
 This will start the service as an interval which has a timeout value that was set in the configuration options.
 By default the service will run itself every 24 hours.

+***Note***: **Please make sure you set at least the database values in the configuration options.
+I highly doubt we both use the same values for everything.**

 ## Important Notes